 Sublet Website-Away Rotations

 RotatingRoom.com is a sublet website created by students for students.
-Take advantage of Google map searches, automated sublet pages with public transit directions and panoramic street views, and much more.
-Features dozens of medical schools and hospitals around the country, and automatically searches for sublets from neighboring institutions!
+Take advantage of Google map searches, automated sublet pages with public transit directions and panoramic street views and much more.
+This resource features dozens of medical schools and hospitals around the country and automatically searches for sublets from neighboring institutions!

 All residents are encouraged to pursue clinical or basic investigation.
 Typically, each resident during the latter three years presents at regional and/or national meetings annually with at least one peer-reviewed publication per year.
 Two of our full-time faculty members run basic science laboratories and are successful in competing for intramural and extramural funding, including NIH and other governmental sources.
 Although protected time is currently not allotted to laboratory investigation, residents are encouraged to participate throughout their training.
 The proximity of the laboratories to the offices and surgical theater allows for this possibility.